webaverse/docs/docs/engineering/app/scene/scene-file-quickstart.md

 Other parameters for lights are [[R, G, B], Intensity] where RGB represents RGB color components.
 `start_url` is a remote location in this case.
 That location should provide a .metaversefile as a starting point for object loading.
 Local location would look like this `"start_url": "/classroom/"`

-Next we have example of post-processing setting for scene.
+Next we have an example of post-processing settings for a scene.

 ```js
 {